-HAZARD II DENTIFICATION: Stop and think.
+HAZARD II HAZARD IDENTIFICATION: Stop and think.
 What could cause harm?
 Identify each hazard Examples of how/when the worker could be exposed to the hazard during the event that is part of this event (e.g. what is the route of exposure?)
-Access and egress Access and egress points could become blocked Access and egress is not adequate for the number of people attending □ Thoroughfares are not well defined and clearly marked □ Access and egress is not suitable for a person with a disability □ An emergency evacuation could be required and there are insufficient and safe exit options □ Access to facilities and important equipment could become obstructed by people/objects/vehicles Emergency exits have been locked to control entry points □ A person with a disability is unable to negotiate paths of access/egress (e.g. steps).
-Traffic flow - Hit by a vehicle Areas for traffic and pedestrian have not been defined and separated □ Provision for safe passage of emergency and other vehicles has not been considered □ There is no traffic control □ There is inadequate signage for directions Insufficient amenities □ There is insufficient provision of toilets and hand washing facilities (including disabled toilets) □ There is insufficient signage to direct attendees to amenities □ There is insufficient monitoring of amenities during the event (e.g. to restock supplies, clean) Hazardous chemicals are in use Workers/attendees could be exposed to potential harm via inhalation.
-Workers/attendees could be exposed to potential harm via skin absorption.
-Use of: Workers/attendees could be exposed to potential harm via ingestion. a corrosive Workers/attendees could be splashed by the chemical. □ an explosive □ an acid The chemical could accidentally spill during use/transport. □ a flammable liquid/solid/gas □ The chemical is being used in an enclosed space. \square a toxic poison □ The chemical could cause a fire and explosion if there is a source of ignition.
-Including hazardous waste Exposure to the chemical would require an immediate first aid response (e.g. antidote, emergency shower).
-The SDS for the chemical will provide □ There is a potential for vapour accumulation. additional information.
-Chemical storage containers need to have impact protection in place.
-Specific transfer/transport arrangements are required for the chemical. □ Specific storage arrangements are required for the chemical.
+Access and egress ☐ Access and egress points could become blocked ☐ Access and egress is not adequate for the number of people attending ☐ Thoroughfares are not well defined and clearly marked ☐ Access and egress is not suitable for a person with a disability ☐ An emergency evacuation could be required and there are insufficient and safe exit options ☐ Access to facilities and important equipment could become obstructed by people/objects/vehicles ☐ Emergency exits have been locked to control entry points ☐ A person with a disability is unable to negotiate paths of access/egress (e.g. steps).
+Traffic flow - Hit by a vehicle Assac for helf- and and action have not have defined and assached Trailic flow - Hit by a vehicle ☐ Areas for traffic and pedestrian have not been defined and separated ☐ Provision for safe passage of emergency and other vehicles has not been considered ☐ There is no traffic control ☐ There is inadequate signage for directions Insufficient amenities ☐ There is insufficient provision of toilets and hand washing facilities (including disabled toilets) ☐ There is insufficient signage to direct attendees to amenities ☐ There is insufficient monitoring of amenities during the event (e.g. to restock supplies, clean) Hazardous chemicals are in use ☐ Workers/attendees could be exposed to potential harm via inhalation.
+Use of: ☐ Workers/attendees could be exposed to potential harm via skin absorption. a corrosive ☐ Workers/attendees could be exposed to potential harm via ingestion. ☐ an explosive ☐ Workers/attendees could be splashed by the chemical. □ an acid ☐ The chemical could accidentally spill during use/transport. □ a flammable liquid/solid/gas ☐ The chemical is being used in an enclosed space. □ a toxic poison ☐ The chemical could cause a fire and explosion if there is a source of ignition.
+Including hazardous waste ☐ Exposure to the chemical would require an immediate first aid response (e.g. antidote, emergency shower).
+The SDS for the chemical will provide ☐ There is a potential for vapour accumulation. additional information. ☐ Chemical storage containers need to have impact protection in place. ☐ Specific transfer/transport arrangements are required for the chemical. ☐ Specific storage arrangements are required for the chemical.

-HSW Handbook Events Safety Management (Information Sheet) Effective Date: 17 January 2020 Version 2.1 Authorised by Director, HSW Review Date: 17 January 2023 Page 1 of 4 Warning arning This process is uncontrolled when printed.
-The current version of this document is available on the HSW Website.
+HSW Handbook Events Safety Management (Information Sheet) Effective Date: 12 November 2020 Version 2.5 Authorised by Director, HSW Review Date: 17 January 2023 Page 4 of 4 Warning This process is uncontrolled when printed.
+The current version of this document is